-On completion of the BA, students are able to:
+On completion of the BA degree, students are able to:

-- Summarize the virtues and limitations of the concept of film and television authorship, and speak knowledgeably about the work of at least one director (screenwriter, producer)
+- Identify and comprehend the virtues and limitations of the concept of authorship for film, television, and other moving-image media, and speak knowledgeably about the work of at least one major figure (director, showrunner, screenwriter, producer).

-- Describe a number of different theoretical approaches to film and utilize this theoretical knowledge when analyzing a film, making a film, and/or writing a screenplay
+- Describe a number of different theoretical approaches to film and utilize this theoretical knowledge when analyzing a particular film, genre, filmmaker, or topic in cinema studies.

 Graduates with deep knowledge of cinema and media are particularly sought after in fields such as curating, film and media programming and exhibition, screenwriting, arts journalism, education, communication, entertainment law, and the media industries.

 All first-year, first-time students will pursue coursework in the BU Hub, a general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements are flexible and can be satisfied in many different ways, through coursework in and beyond the major and, in some cases, through cocurricular activities.
 Cinema & Media Studies students will ordinarily, through coursework in the major, satisfy BU Hub requirements in Philosophical Inquiry and Life’s Meanings, Aesthetic Exploration, Historical Consciousness, Individual in Community, Global Citizenship and Intercultural Literacy, Ethical Reasoning, Digital/Multimedia Expression, Critical Thinking, Writing-Intensive Course, Research & Information Literacy.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.